 Additional H&H models were also collected from various communities throughout the basin.
 All the data output from the various modeling efforts was ultimately incorporated through geographic information system (GIS) mapping into the Lower Brazos Planning Region's existing flood hazard layer (floodplain quilt) as described in Section 2A.1.c.
 Map 22 in Appendix 0 shows the model location in the Lower Brazos Planning Region.
 Many of the models identified for the Lower Brazos Planning Region were created to support the Fort Bend County Master Drainage Plan.
-This effort create up-to-date 1D/2D models for most of the county.
+This effort created up-to-date 1D/2D models for most of the county.
 Additional models were sourced from the Sugar Land Master Drainage Plan, which relied heavily on Integrated Catchment Modeling (ICM) to represent the complex storm sewer drainage found throughout the City of Sugar Land.

-Both the City of Bryan and the City of College Station were also sources for existing conditions modeling.
+The cities of Bryan, College Station, Taylor, Stephenville, Waco, and Gatesville were also sources for existing conditions modeling.
 Although referenced for other purposes, many of the models provided by these entities were focused on generating alternatives for flood hotspots, and subsequently were not intended to provide mapping results.
 These models were not incorporated into the floodplain quilt.
+Similarly, models developed by the RFPG under Task 12 efforts were utilized to evaluate potential project alternatives but were not incorporated into the floodplain quilt.